ItsTato/PterodactylPy/README.md

 A Python wrapper for the Pterodactyl API.

 ## Random Notes (Ordered in priority)

+I've switched to a different development methodology.
+Instead of building this blindly, I'm going to make use of it in another project.
+This way, I can slowly add what I really need and fix the most important bugs.
+I think this gives me the right to call it, "purpose-built" as well, no?

 - [x] Remove bloat
 - [x] ~~Rewrite into async.
 Yes, that's right.
 I'm doing that.~~ No, I'm not doing that.
 Mind fog cleared.
 - [ ] Remove all methods like "update_user".
 Make them more specific.